 - You can travel with only one pet at a time.

 - Only cats and dogs over 8 weeks old can travel in the cabin.
+By local regulations, the dogs that travel to the United States must be at least 4 months of life.
 Other types of animals have to travel in LAN Cargo.

 - You will need a certificate from a veterinarian, issued up to 10 days before the flight, confirming that your pet is in good health to travel.
 Keep in mind that the health authorities at layover points or at your destination could request specific documentation, such as a vaccination record or medical history form, which you should have before you board.
 If you do not have it, you will not be able to travel with your pet.
 Review reference information at www.iatatravelcenter.com and contact the consulate or health authority of the countries you will visit.